jack23247/blog/_posts/2020-05-13-surviving-quarantine.md

  - covid
 ---

+> [2020-04-05:jack23247](mltjcp64+blog@gmail.com) In hindsight, this article might be a bit too cheeky, and it's useless.
+Read at your own risk.

 Dear ghostly readers,<br>
 I hope everyone's fine in these Coronavirus-laden times.
 As the quarantine struck pretty early in Italy, it was quite hard to find something to keep me entertained while staying at home and sitting at the computer screen all day.<br>
 *Wait, isn't that what so-called computer "experts" always do?*